bahricanli/netgsm-php/README.md

 ### Available methods

-After successfully booting your netgsmService instance up; use one of the following methods to send SMS message(s).
+After successfully booting your NetgsmService instance up; use one of the following methods to send SMS message(s).

 #### One Message - Single or Multiple Recipients: